coder/code-server/docs/CONTRIBUTING.md

 1. `git clone https://github.com/coder/code-server.git` - Clone `code-server`
 2. `git submodule update --init` - Clone `vscode` submodule
 3. `quilt push -a` - Apply patches to the `vscode` submodule.
-4. `yarn` - Install dependencies
+4. `npm install` - Install dependencies
-5. `yarn watch` - Launch code-server localhost:8080. code-server will be live reloaded when changes are made; the browser needs to be refreshed manually.
+5. `npm run watch` - Launch code-server localhost:8080. code-server will be live reloaded when changes are made; the browser needs to be refreshed manually.

 When pulling down changes that include modifications to the patches you will